elasticio/elasticio.github.io/content/_components/flow-linking/index.md

 #### Input Metadata

 **Flow Name to Call** (String Enum, required): A single flow from a list of flows that have the "Flow Linking Component" as the trigger within the current workspace.

-Note: `Enum` is only available if flows amount < 100.
+>**Pleae Note:** `Enum` is only available if flows amount < 100.
 In other case input name by yourself.

 **Data to transfer** (Object, required): JSON object containing data to send into the next flow.

 #### Output Metadata